krgross/st512-course-notes/docs/05-FactorialExperiments.md

 & = & \sqrt{\left\{\frac{\left(-1/2\right)^2 }{3} +\frac{\left(1/2\right)^2 }{3} +\frac{\left(-1/2\right)^2 }{3} +\frac{\left(1/2\right)^2 }{3} \right\}1458}  \\
 & = & 22.0
 \end{eqnarray*}
 Finally, if we wanted a 95\% CI for this linear combination, we could form one by taking the appropriate critical values from a t-distribution with 8 df.
 (Here, 8 df because the MSE is calculated based on 8 df).
-Here, the appropriate critical value is 2.306, so a 95\% CI for the main effect of fat is -143g $\pm$ 2.306 $\times$ (22.0g) = (-92g, -194g).
+Here, the appropriate critical value is 2.306, so a 95\% CI for the main effect of fat is -143g $\pm$ 2.306 $\times$ 22.0g = (-92g, -194g).

-### Computer implementation using PROC GLM in SAS
+### Analysis using PROC GLM in SAS

 We can have SAS do these calculations for us.
 In PROC GLM, we can obtain these calculations with the code: